nixworks/public/news/2012/05/14/README.md

 ##### Republican
 ### [American Republican politician Ron Paul states he will be ending his active presidential campaign bid.
 However, he will still try to secure delegates before the Republican National Convention in August. ](/news/2012/05/14/american-republican-politician-ron-paul-states-he-will-be-ending-his-active-presidential-campaign-bid-however-he-will-still-try-to-secure.md)
-_Context: Republican, National Convention, Ron Paul, presidential campaign bid_
+_Context: presidential campaign bid, National Convention, Ron Paul, Republican_

 ##### California
 ### [Scientists at California's Stanford University invent a working bionic eye powered only by focused light.
 Though currently a prototype, the device could eventually restore the sight of millions of people suffering from eye diseases such as macular degeneration and retinal pigmentosa. ](/news/2012/05/14/scientists-at-california-s-stanford-university-invent-a-working-bionic-eye-powered-only-by-focused-light-though-currently-a-prototype-the.md)